artyang/linux-system-hardening-toolset/README.md

 # Goals: built in tools or distribution defaults of a linux system.
 # -Should not contain specialized libraries or packages outside of the default installation
 # -If a utility has multiple implmentations across platforms - the utility should check for which command is installed.
 #
+# Some scripts may require some mofification (i.e. usernames or file input).
+Always advisable that you read the code before you execute.
+#
 # AlphaKiloNine